na-na-hi/renget/archive/UmbreonAnon.md

 ###Bellossom
 Bellossom is a native pokemon and the younger sister of Vileplume.
 She's not very effective in combat without her brother helping her, so she often fulfills the role of medic in the team.
 She loves talking to Enny about the human world, particularly anything related to the more romantic stories he read.
 She loves her brother dearly and can't really do much without him.
 She's the only person in the guild that Adrian confides in regarding personal feelings.
 Lastly, she is very sensitive and will often burst into tears any time an argument occurs in her vicinity.

+##The Great Grass Circus
+A relatively small organization of performers whi travel around the Grass Continent and put on shows for the villages dotted around it.
+Most of its members have mysterious origins to the public.
+Their leader, Master Spoink, often uses their mysterious nature as a marketing gimmick.
+While the group doesn't always get along, they view each other as family and are loyal to one another.

+###Kenny

+A human turned into an abra.
+Kenny was formerly a street magician and was pretty adept at sleight of hand.
+He practiced for years hoping he'd one day land the right gug and become, which never ended up happening.
+As a result, all of his performances were for college students in the city he grew up in.
+He doesn't know anything about pokemon beyond a few of its mascots.

+###Master Spoink

+The leader of the Great Grass Circus.
+He always puts on a professional, showy persona and keeps things civil in the circus.
+Nobody's sure where he came from or why he started the circus, but he always manages to organize shows regardless.
+Supposedly, him, Rapidash, and Octillery are the only remaining members from the original group
 #Stories

 I try to write more serious/dramatic stories with a bit of comedy here and there to lighten the mood.
 I hope they're not too edgy for you, because there are definitely edgelord moments in these stories